 3.3.1.
-The responsibility of the port State in implementing the Resolution 10/11
+The responsibility of the port State in implementing the Resolution 10/11 a) Integration and coordination at the national level

 Part 1 paragraph 3 of IOTC Resolution 10/11 clearly places the obligation on the port State to implement the Resolution for all foreign vessels entering its ports.
 It requires the port State to develop policy, legal, institutional and operational aspects at its national level, as well as ensure sufficient human capacity to meet the requirements of the resolution.